simgrid/simgrid/examples/README.rst

 ----------------------------

   - **Creating actors:**
-    Most actors are started from the deployment XML file, because this is a :ref:`better scientific habit <howto_science>`, but you can also create them directly from your code.
+    Most actors are started from the deployment XML file because this is a :ref:`better scientific habit <howto_science>`, but you can also create them directly from your code.